Logo Copyright © 2007 NCCG - All Rights Reserved

 "For there are three that bear witness, the Ruach (Spirit) and the mayim (water) and the dahm (blood); and the three are echad (one, in agreement)" (v.8).

-Those who receive these witness that:
+Those who receive these bear witness that:

 "Elohim (God) has given us eternal chayim (life), and this chayim (life) is in the Son.
 He who has the Son has the chayim (life); he who does not have the Son of Elohim (God) does not have the chayim (life)" (vv.11-12).